iokiwi/os-mfa/README.md

 **A) [Environment variables set via 'openrc.sh' files](https://docs.openstack.org/newton/user-guide/common/cli-set-environment-variables-using-openstack-rc.html)**

-* 🛡️ Avoids storing passwords in plaintext on disk 👍<br>
+* 🛡️ Avoids storing passwords in plaintext on disk 👍
-* 🤦 Session credentials are lost if you close or restart your terminal window 👎<br>
+* 🤦 Session credentials are lost if you close or restart your terminal window 👎
-* 🔒 Sessions can't be shared/accessed across multiple terminal sessions 👎<br>
+* 🔒 Sessions can't be shared/accessed across multiple terminal sessions 👎
-* 💔 Not compatible with windows clients 👎<br>
+* 💔 Not compatible with windows clients 👎

 **B) [clouds.yaml configuration files](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#configuration-files)**

- * 🌏 Are accessible in every terminal session 👍
- * 💪 Are durable to restarts/shutdowns 👍
+ * 💪 Session tokens are durable to terminal restarts/shutdowns 👍
  * 💗 Compatible and consistent user experience across platforms 👍
+ * 🌏 OpenStack sessions are accessible in from any terminal session 👍
  * 🙈 Encourages credentials to be stored in plain text 👎
- * ⌛ Tokens expire after 12 hours and need to be manually refreshed and updated in clouds.yaml 👎
+ * ⌛ Tokens that expire after 12 hours need to be manually refreshed and updated in clouds.yaml 👎

 As we can see both have advantages and disadvantages.
 But what if we could have the best parts of both options?

 **🌈 os-mfa 🦄 leverages the convenience and durability of using `clouds.yaml` and automates the secure management of credentials and tokens**

  * 🛡️ Avoids storing passwords in plaintext on disk 👍
- * 🌏 Session credentials are accessible in all terminals sessions 👍
- * 💪 Are durable to restarts/shutdowns 👍
+ * 💪 Session tokens are durable to terminal restarts/shutdowns 👍
+ * 💗 Compatible and consistent user experience across platforms 👍
+ * 🌏 OpenStack sessions are accessible in from any terminal session 👍
  * 🔀 Trivially switch between multiple authenticated OpenStack sessions 👍
- * 🤝 Ensures native compatibility with the OpenStack ecosystem 👍
+ * 🤝 Ensured compatibility with the OpenStack ecosystem 👍
- * 💗 Compatible and consistent user experience across platforms 👍

 ## Quick start